lars-vc/Intx/README.md

 An extension to the base integer type of python.
 Has features like iterating over integers (including: appending, inserting, popping) and handy stuff like isPrime() etc.

 ## Installing
-You can get the package by doing `pip install intx` or `python3 -m pip install intx`
+You can get the package by doing `pip install Intx` or `python3 -m pip install Intx`

 ## Use cases
 ```python